 The federal False Claims Act is the most widely-used whistleblower statute and has resulted in the recovery of tens of billions of taxpayer dollars.
 In addition, many states have passed their own False Claims Acts to combat fraud, and several federal agencies have established whistleblower programs.
 To learn more about whistleblower laws, follow the links on this page or watch the video below, in which our co-founder Robert M. Thomas, Jr., explains the False Claims Act and other whistleblower programs.

-The False Claims Act is the U.S. Government’s primary weapon for combatting fraud.
+The Federal False Claims Act is the U.S. Government’s primary weapon for combatting fraud.
 It allows whistleblowers to sue persons or entities that are defrauding the government and recover damages and penalties on the government’s behalf.
 The statute provides whistleblowers financial rewards as well as job protection against retaliation.

 Many states and some localities have passed False Claims Acts modeled after the federal FCA.
 Most of these statutes include qui tam provisions that allow a whistleblower bring an action on behalf of the state or locality and to receive a share of any recovery.